mittal-parth/mittal-parth/README.md

 #### 🎓 I'm a BTech student at the National Institute of Techonology Karnataka Surathkal

-- 🌱 I’m currently learning DSA and more about my present tech stack.
+- 🌱 I’m currently expaning my knowledge on Frontend Web Development.
 - 👯 I’m looking to collaborate with anyone on any project.
 - 💬 Ask me about Web Development.
+- 🕺🏻Fun fact: I love to dance!
 <br/>

 ### :email: Let's connect: